-Student officers are required to successfully complete a Physical Competence Assessment at the end of the Student Officer Training Programme!
+Student officers are required to successfully complete a Physical Competence Assessment within the threshold of 4 minutes at the end of the Student Officer Development Programme.

 Firearms

 Police officers are required to be trained to use and to carry a firearm whilst on duty.
 This means that they have: